The Top 20 Post-9/11 GI Bill Frequently Asked Questions

 Individuals who served at least 24 months on active duty (eligible for 80% of benefit) and who attend PMU full-time would receive:

-EXAMPLE 2: Individuals attending Private Benefits University (PBU) in Texas are charged $5,000 for full-time training each quarter.
-The highest in-State undergraduate tuition in Texas is $4,000 per quarter and the monthly housing allowance for the zip code that PBU resides in is $1,000, and the annual maximum amount the Post-9/11 GI Bill can pay for a private school is $21,970.46.
+EXAMPLE 2: Individuals attending Private Benefits University (PBU) in Texas (a private school) are charged $25,000 for full-time training each semester.
+PBU is a private school, the monthly housing allowance for the zip code that PBU resides in is $1,000, and the annual maximum amount the Post-9/11 GI Bill can pay for a private school is $21,970.46.

 Individuals who served at least 36 months on active duty (eligible for 100% of benefit) and who attend PBU full-time would receive: